top of page

 Centuries later, Taoism Religion was formed, and later Buddhism was introduced to China.

-Since then, Religion Mural has become an essential painting form in Chinese culture.
+Since then, religious murals have become an essential form of painting in Chinese culture.

 Portion of Dunhuang Mural of Mogao Grottoes (around 618 — 907)